FaazTechSolutions/ArcoDocs-Docusaurus/my-website/docs/Individual Contract/Change Requests/Employee Return Request.md

   - **Amount Calculation:**

-    - Transport cost is calculated based on the predefined **"Transport Cost" setup**.
+    - Transport cost is calculated based on the predefined **"Transport Cost"** setup.

     - A **One-time Invoice** is generated with the calculated transport cost.